Crowd surge kills at least 8 at Houston music festival

 “It was definitely the most chaotic festival environment that I’ve been in,” Harris said.
 “I felt uneasy all day.”

-“We’re going to do an investigation and find out because it’s not fair to the producers, to anybody else involved, until we determine what happened,” he said.

-It was not clear whether all eight who died were among the 17 people who were taken to hospitals.
-Many people were also treated at the scene, where a field hospital had been set up.
-About 300 people were examined at that site throughout the day, the fire chief said.
+Some people lost their shoes, and the ground was littered with clothing and trash.
+He said some people tried to help those who were passed out on the ground, while other concertgoers seemed to ignore them and continued watching the show.

+After Scott’s concert, Abad-Garcia saw medical personnel performing CPR on someone who appeared to be unconscious as the person was taken away on a golf cart.

-Authorities did not immediately know the causes of death, and the dead were not immediately identified.
-A medical examiner planned to investigate.
+Authorities did not disclose the causes of death, and the dead were not immediately identified.

-Drake joined Scott on-stage at the concert — which was livestreamed by Apple Music — and posted photos to Instagram after the performance.
+Drake joined Scott on-stage at the concert, which was livestreamed by Apple Music.

-A representative for Scott did not immediately respond to an inquiry from the AP.

-Officials set up a reunification center at a hotel for family members who had not been able to reach relatives at the event.
-Authorities sought to connect families with festivalgoers who were taken to the hospital, “some as young as 10” years old, said Harris County Judge Lina Hidalgo, the county's top elected official.
+Associated Press writers Ryan Pearson in Los Angeles, Stan Choe in New York, David Sharp in Portland, Maine, and Desiree Seals in Atlanta contributed to this report.

 Credit: Amy Harris